carbon-language/carbon-lang/docs/design/variadics.md

 A synthetic deduced parameter must satisfy the following requirements:

 -   Its segments are all the names of deduced parameters of the full pattern.
+    For example, `⟬i32, each Y⟭` is not a valid synthetic deduced parameter.
 -   No name occurs more than once.
+For example, `⟬X, each Y, X⟭` is not a valid synthetic deduced parameter.
 -   One of the names must be an each-name.
+For example, `⟬X, Y⟭` is not a valid synthetic deduced parameter.
 -   All the names must have the same declared type.
+For example, in the context of a deduced parameter list `[X:!
+I, ... each Y:! type]`, `⟬X, each Y⟭` is not a valid synthetic deduced parameter list.

 The rewritten full pattern must satisfy the following requirements: